 - Design-Build projects will include structures such as ice stations and birch bark canoes in first and second year.

-Architectural studies is a limited enrolment program.
-Selection is based upon overall admission requirements, and not solely on grade averages.
+Architectural studies is a limited enrollment program.
+Selection is based on overall admission requirements, and not solely on grade averages.
 In addition to meeting the academic requirements below, applicants must submit:

 - The name and contact information of 2 references (when possible, at least one from a current teacher)

-All documents must be sent in one package to the School of Architecture, whether physical (by mail) or electronic (email@example.com).
-See the portfolio guidelines (link above) for more information.
-Due to COVID-19 restrictions, please prioritize electronic submissions.
+All documents must be sent in one package to the McEwen School of Architecture, whether physical (by mail) or electronic (email@example.com).
+Electronic submissions should be prioritized in order to speed up to processing of your files.
+See the BAS Admission Requirements (link above) for more information.

 - 1 grade 12 English U/M course; 2 grade 12 4U/M Math courses; 3 other grade 12 U/M courses